vtortola/WebSocketListener/README.md

 WebSocketListener
 =================

-**WebSocketListener** is a lightweight **WebSocket** server side connector, implemented in C# using *sockets*, according to the [RFC 6455](http://tools.ietf.org/html/rfc6455).
+The **WebSocketListener** class provides simple methods that listen for and accept incoming WebSocket connection requests asynchronously.
+It is a lightweight listener that follows the official [RFC 6455](http://tools.ietf.org/html/rfc6455) specification with an API very similar to the `System.Net.TcpListener` class.

 It **does not use** the Microsoft's `System.Net.WebSockets` namespace.
 It should work in any operating system running *Microsoft .NET v4.5*.

 **WebSocketListener** has been designed to provide WebSocket connectivity to other applications, in the same way that `System.Net.TcpListener` provides TCP connectivity.
-It is not a communication framework on its own and it does not provide any kind of publisher/subscriber patern or reliable messaging beyond TCP.
+It is not a communication framework on its own and it does not provide any kind of publisher/subscriber pattern or reliable messaging beyond TCP.

  * It can work with both **Text or Binary** messages.
+ * It supports `wss://`(secure).
+[More info] (https://github.com/vtortola/WebSocketListener/wiki/Enabling-WebSocket-Secure-(TLS)).
- * It supports `wss://` (WebSocket Secure through **TLS**).
+ * It supports per-message deflate compression.
+[More info] (https://github.com/vtortola/WebSocketListener/wiki/Deflate-extension).
  * It is **asynchronous**.
  * It has the **Ping/Pong** functionality **built-in**.
  * It detects and disconnects **half open connections**.